bryonbaker/jboss-breakdown-monolith/docs/move-the-frontend.md

    The system shows how the backend service is bound to an ip address and port on the virtual machine.

 ### Deploy the Frontend to OpenShift
+Now that we have made the backend available to OpenShift we are able to deploy the frontend and have it seamlessly connect to ther backend.
+Highlight how this is being done without the need to create DNS entries.
+This is a perfect example of how, when breaking something apart, you need to do this with the internal referencdes and not convert everything to DNS.

 1. Deploy the Frontend to OpenShift on premises
    ```oc apply -f ./yaml/frontend.yaml```
    **Note:** Ignore any Warning regarding violation of PodSecurity.